Assessing Coherency and Consistency of Code Execution Reasoning by Large Language Models: Evaluation

 \subsection{RQ1.
 Performance in CES}

-Table \ref{table:rq1} shows the detailed results of evaluating subject LLMs in code execution simulation.
-In RQ1, we report success in coherent reasoning and final output prediction.
+Table \ref{table:rq1} shows the success in coherent reasoning and final output prediction.
 Detailed results about the misprediction of other properties are in RQ2.
 To better analyze the results in this and subsequent research questions, we also break down the results into four groups of programs: programs with conditional statements only (CO), programs with loop statements only (LO), programs with both loops and conditional statements (LC), and simple programs with no looping or branching (Others).
 For the last category, none of the coherency rules (\S \ref{sec:valid-invalid}) applies, and hence, we only report output prediction results.
 When reporting the aggregated result (last four rows), we count those cases under \textit{Coherent Reasoning} rows.
 We categorize our observations based on the coherency of the reasoning.